Mid-America Apartment Communities (NYSE:MAA) Price Target Raised to $222.00

-Mid-America Apartment Communities (NYSE:MAA) had its target price boosted by equities researchers at Truist Securities from $198.00 to $222.00 in a report issued on Monday, Stock Target Advisor reports.
-The brokerage presently has a “buy” rating on the real estate investment trust’s stock.
-Truist Securities’ target price would indicate a potential upside of 5.84% from the company’s previous close.
+Mid-America Apartment Communities (NYSE:MAA) had its target price lifted by Truist from $198.00 to $222.00 in a research report sent to investors on Monday, The Fly reports.
+Truist currently has a buy rating on the real estate investment trust’s stock.

-A number of other equities analysts also recently commented on MAA.
-BTIG Research restated a “buy” rating on shares of Mid-America Apartment Communities in a research report on Thursday, November 25th.
-Raymond James raised their price target on shares of Mid-America Apartment Communities from $205.00 to $225.00 and gave the stock an “outperform” rating in a research note on Tuesday, November 2nd.
-Barclays started coverage on shares of Mid-America Apartment Communities in a report on Wednesday, September 1st.
-They issued an “overweight” rating and a $210.00 price target on the stock.
-Truist increased their price objective on shares of Mid-America Apartment Communities from $198.00 to $222.00 and gave the company a “buy” rating in a research report on Monday.
-Finally, The Goldman Sachs Group began coverage on shares of Mid-America Apartment Communities in a research report on Thursday, September 23rd.
-They set a “neutral” rating and a $202.00 price target for the company.
-Six analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-Based on data from MarketBeat, the company has an average rating of “Buy” and an average target price of $187.87.
+Several other brokerages have also recently commented on MAA.
+Royal Bank of Canada raised their target price on Mid-America Apartment Communities from $199.00 to $205.00 and gave the stock a sector perform rating in a research report on Friday, October 29th.
+BTIG Research reissued a buy rating on shares of Mid-America Apartment Communities in a report on Thursday, November 25th.
+Truist Securities lifted their price objective on Mid-America Apartment Communities from $178.00 to $198.00 and gave the company a buy rating in a report on Wednesday, August 25th.
+Raymond James lifted their price objective on Mid-America Apartment Communities from $205.00 to $225.00 and gave the company an outperform rating in a report on Tuesday, November 2nd.
+Finally, Mizuho lifted their price objective on Mid-America Apartment Communities from $175.00 to $207.00 and gave the company a neutral rating in a report on Wednesday, September 29th.
+Six equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+According to MarketBeat, the stock has an average rating of Buy and a consensus price target of $187.87.

+The company also recently disclosed a quarterly dividend, which will be paid on Monday, January 31st.
+Investors of record on Friday, January 14th will be given a $1.0875 dividend.
+This represents a $4.35 dividend on an annualized basis and a yield of 1.99%.
+This is a positive change from Mid-America Apartment Communities’s previous quarterly dividend of $1.03.
+Mid-America Apartment Communities’s dividend payout ratio (DPR) is presently 109.92%.

-In other Mid-America Apartment Communities news, EVP Robert J. Delpriore sold 5,000 shares of Mid-America Apartment Communities stock in a transaction on Monday, November 29th.
+In other news, CFO Albert M. Campbell III sold 10,000 shares of the business’s stock in a transaction dated Monday, October 4th.
+The stock was sold at an average price of $188.32, for a total transaction of $1,883,200.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Robert J. Delpriore sold 5,000 shares of the business’s stock in a transaction dated Monday, November 29th.
 The stock was sold at an average price of $205.34, for a total value of $1,026,700.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CFO Albert M. Campbell III sold 10,000 shares of Mid-America Apartment Communities stock in a transaction on Monday, October 4th.
-The shares were sold at an average price of $188.32, for a total value of $1,883,200.00.
 The disclosure for this sale can be found here.
-1.39% of the stock is currently owned by company insiders.
+1.39% of the stock is owned by company insiders.

 Mid-America Apartment Communities, Inc is a real estate investment trust.
 The firm engages in the operation, acquisition and development of apartment communities.
 It operates through the following segments: Same Store Communities and Non-Same Store and Other.
 The Same Store Communities segment focuses on communities that the company has owned.